EvaMarco/react-hooks/README.md

 # Course react hooks by Platzi.

 This repo has been build during the course "Professional React Hooks" by platzi.
-It represents a simple a desk of characters get from an api.
+It represents a simple desk of characters get from an api.

 In this repo I'm trying to learn the use of different kinds of hooks and its uses.